UVA Health Children’s Opens 2 New Pediatric Outpatient Clinics

 - On-site lab services

-“These locations will provide expanded access to top national pediatric specialties, while also improving access to coordinated primary care for children, teens and families across our region,” said Madhusmita Misra, MD, MPH, chair of the UVA Department of Pediatrics and physician-in-chief of UVA Health Children’s “They will also provide an important new destination for same-day care for patients who may not otherwise be able to access timely services.”
+“These locations will provide expanded access to top national pediatric specialties, while also improving access to coordinated primary care for children, teens and families across our region,” said Madhusmita Misra, MD, MPH, chair of the UVA Department of Pediatrics and physician-in-chief of UVA Health Children’s.
+“They will also provide an important new destination for same-day care for patients who may not otherwise be able to access timely services.”

 To reach UVA Health Pediatric and Specialty Care Riverside, call 434.297.9931.
 To reach Teen and Young Adult Care Riverside, call 434.358.8547.